petersgrandadventure/singnet/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the SingularityNET dvelopment team before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the SingularityNET development team before making a change.

 Please note we have a SingularityNET [Code of Conduct](https://github.com/singnet/singnet/blob/master/CODE_OF_CONDUCT.md), please read it and follow it in all your interactions with the project.